 Applications from students who are enrolled in a state-approved (Chapter 74) vocational technical high school program in another school (transfer students) will be considered for admission (including admission during the school year) if they relocate away from their current school and wish to pursue the same program of study at Old Colony Regional Vocational Technical High School provided that space is available in the technical program of enrollment.
 All transfer applicants must attend an informational meeting at Old Colony Regional Vocational Technical High School.
-If the applicant or parent/guardian cannot provide transportation, an official from Old Colony Regional Vocational Technical High School to meet with the applicant.
+If the applicant or parent/guardian cannot provide transportation, an official from Old Colony Regional Vocational Technical High School may arrange to go to the local school to meet with the applicant.
 Transfer applications will be evaluated according to the provisions of this Admission Policy.